TimofeevD/google-calc-ui-test/README.md

 # google-calc-ui-test
-Sample tests for Google calculator using JUnit and Selenium / WebDriver (IE, Chrome) (for a good friend)
+Sample tests for Google calculator using JUnit and Selenium / WebDriver (IE, Chrome) (example)